 - Living beings obtain and use energy.

 - All living beings are made of one or more cells.

 - Living beings respond to their environment or stimuli.

-If something obeys just one or few of the rules, it cannot be categorized as a living thing.
-It has to stringently follow all the given rules.
-For example, an icicle, although it grows (increase it mass or length) it is still a non-living thing since it cannot reproduce, or respond to stimuli.
+If something obeys a few of the rules, it cannot be categorized as a living thing.
+It has to follow all the given rules stringently.
+For example, an icicle, although it grows (increases its mass or length), is still a non-living thing since it cannot reproduce or respond to stimuli.

 Non-living things do not have any of the life processes, unlike living beings.

 Also Read: What is Living

 Learn more about living things, non-living things, characteristics of living and non-living things and the difference between living and non-living things at BYJU’S Biology